kevinroosey/kevinroosey/README.md

 - 👋 Hi, I’m @kevinroosey
 - 👀 I’m interested in ...
-JS, Python, Java
+TypeScript
 - 🌱 I’m currently ...
 Working on personal projects
 - 📫 How to reach me ... kevinroosey@gmail.com